 Two of the most common yoga poses are downward dog and plank pose.
 When we see people practicing the asanas, they might look rather easy.
 Once you try it for yourself, you’ll see that there are a lot of things to be paying attention to in order to perform each pose properly.
-When performed properly and regularly, both of these poses can produce amazing benefits.
+When performed properly and regularly, both of these poses can build strength and produce amazing benefits.

 Downward dog might be the iconic asana for yoga.
 Many people have seen or heard about the pose in some context.
 It’s often the go-to image that is commonly associated with yoga.
 Those of us who practice on a regular basis know that there is much more to yoga training than downward dog, but it is a valuable and worthwhile pose that is deserving of at least some recognition.

 Young toddlers build strength often. because they naturally assume a downward dog-like pose when they begin to explore how their bodies move and what they can do.
 When adults get their bodies into similar positions, it probably looks the same but a lot more is going on within the body than meets the eye.

 To properly perform downward dog, remember to place the hands firmly at the edge of your mat with your arms shoulder-width apart.
 Your feet should be hip-width apart with the ultimate goal of pressing the heels into the mat.
 Rest your weight evenly between the hands and the legs, pressing your spine up towards the ceiling.

 The benefits of performing downward dog include stronger hands and wrists, hamstrings, lower back, calves and the Achilles tendon.
 This asana encourages the shoulders to elongate and it will also decrease back pain.
 Downward dog also decreases tension while improving circulation.
 Performing this yoga pose on a regular basis will decrease chronic headaches and reduce anxiety.